lollipop-onl/parakeet/README.md

 # Parakeet

-Parakeet is a markdown theme pack by LollipopLauncher.
+Parakeet is a markdown theme pack.

 ## Available Themes